sj-piano/eth-contract-hello-world/README.md

 **If you would like to:**
 * ask a question
 * report a bug
+* ask for an addition to the README
 * request a feature
 * get a private commercial software license
+* make a complaint
+* hire me

 Then [please contact me on Tela](https://www.tela.app/magic/stjohn_piano/a852c8).
 Thank you.